foss4g-oceania/hoverboard/data/about.md

 Your sponsorship enables us to set fair ticket prices and support attendees travelling long distances or those with other needs requiring support.
 Our community is diverse and inclusive - sponsorship funding directly empowers us to help others.

-The longer version: check out our Sponsors page [here](/sponsor/).
+The longer version: check out our [Sponsors page](/sponsor/).

 ### Who runs FOSS4G SotM Oceania?

 In line with the ethos of the OSGeo and OpenStreetMap communities, the conference is organised by a group of passionate volunteers all who are experienced geospatial practitioners and community mappers committed to the goals of both their respective international foundations.
-See our Committee and Contributors page [here](/team/).
+See our [Committee and Contributors page](/team/).

 ### What else is there to know?